South Downs Way, looking toward Beachy Head

 As we left, our BnB owner commented that the trail got noticeably softer from there, and thankfully she was right.
 While there was still some of the chalk and flint that had mangled our feet for days, there was plenty of grass and dirt as well.
 Finally!

-The guidebook had hyped the views over Devil’s Dyke, and rightly so: they were genuinely impressive.
+The guidebook had hyped the views over Devil’s Dyke, and rightly so, since they were genuinely impressive.
 We weren’t the only ones who thought so: this dry river valley is quite a well-known local attraction, and a dozen paragliders looped lazily overhead as we approached.

 Onward and downward, both geographically and in terms of the quality of our lunch at The Plough in Pyecombe.
 The staff were friendly and the portions were large, but a gourmet experience it was not.